14235768/Squirrel-Tracker-Group-31/README.md

 3. general statistics
 4. a map

-a link to the server running our application:
+Link to the server running our application:

 (The project was done by Carrie Oh and Junyeong Park)